CHENZHENHE/project3-Semi-Structure-Data-Analytics-/README.md

 Explanation:

 Preparation:
-The code assumes that the data is already loaded or prepared, as it directly operates on the DataFrame data.
+It directly operates on the DataFrame data.

 Processing:
 The code starts by grouping the data by the 'storeLocation' column, effectively creating groups for each unique store location.